Flutter Entertainment (LON:FLTR) Trading Down 7.9% – What’s Next?

 - Neutral Sentiment: Source links — each bullet will include the article link for reference.

-Several equities research analysts have issued reports on FLTR shares.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating for the company in a research report on Friday, January 23rd.
-Peel Hunt reissued a “hold” rating and issued a £223 price objective on shares of Flutter Entertainment in a research note on Thursday, November 13th.
-JPMorgan Chase & Co. reduced their price objective on Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a report on Tuesday, December 2nd.
-Berenberg Bank upped their target price on Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a report on Monday, January 19th.
-Finally, Citigroup dropped their price target on Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a research report on Friday, November 28th.
-Four analysts have rated the stock with a Buy rating and one has assigned a Hold rating to the company’s stock.
-Based on data from MarketBeat, Flutter Entertainment has an average rating of “Moderate Buy” and a consensus price target of £224.60.
+FLTR has been the topic of several research reports.
+Citigroup decreased their price target on shares of Flutter Entertainment from £254 to £244 and set a “buy” rating on the stock in a research note on Friday, November 28th.
+Peel Hunt reiterated a “hold” rating and issued a £223 target price on shares of Flutter Entertainment in a research report on Thursday, November 13th.
+Berenberg Bank boosted their price target on shares of Flutter Entertainment from £181 to £213 and gave the stock a “buy” rating in a research note on Monday, January 19th.
+JPMorgan Chase & Co. decreased their price objective on Flutter Entertainment from £271 to £253 and set an “overweight” rating on the stock in a report on Tuesday, December 2nd.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on shares of Flutter Entertainment from £202 to £190 and set a “buy” rating on the stock in a research note on Friday, January 23rd.
+Four equities research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company.
+According to MarketBeat.com, Flutter Entertainment presently has an average rating of “Moderate Buy” and a consensus price target of £224.60.

 About Flutter Entertainment